Glickfeld-And-Hull-Laboratories/ImagingCode-Glickfeld-Hull/camaron/2P_Analysis_Pipeline.md

 1. **oriAdapt_V1_cam.m** # structure containing info for each experiment
 2. **SingleChannelTC_2AFC_OriAdapt_udpated.m** AND **SingleChannelTC_2AFC_OriAdapt_passive_only.m** (for naive mice)
-    1. Doing many things...see below:
+    1. Input -> raw imaging and behavior data for a single session Output -> Behaving, Direction Tuning, Passive info
-    Input -> raw imaging and behavior data for a single session Output -> Behaving, Direction Tuning, Passive info
+    2. Used in conjunction with **RegistrationPathways.m** for days with signal interference/bad looking registration
-    2. Used in conjunction with **RegistrationPathways.m (PUSH TO GIT)** for days with signal interference
+    3. Key inputs/outputs:

 ```markdown
  # Behaving Image